alda-lang/alda/doc/alda-2-migration-guide.md

-# Alda v2 migration guide
+# Alda 2 migration guide

-Alda 2.0.0 was released in Spring 2021.
-Whereas Alda v1 had been written mostly in Clojure (with a thin Java client for faster command line interactions), Alda v2 is a from-scratch rewrite in Go and Kotlin.
+Alda 2.0.0 was released in May 2021.
+Whereas Alda 1 had been written mostly in Clojure (with a thin Java client for faster command line interactions), Alda 2 is a from-scratch rewrite in Go and Kotlin.

 > If you're curious why Dave decided to rewrite Alda in Go and Kotlin, have a
 > read through [this blog post][why-the-rewrite] that he wrote about it!

-Alda v2 is mostly backwards compatible with Alda v1, to the extent that most of the scores that you may have written with Alda v1 should work with Alda v2 and sound exactly the same.
+Alda 2 is mostly backwards compatible with Alda 1, to the extent that most of the scores that you may have written with Alda 1 should work with Alda 2 and sound exactly the same.
 The implementation of Alda has been rewritten from the ground up, but Alda the language remains almost exactly the same.

-There is one important change to the language in Alda v2: **inline Clojure code is no longer supported**.
+There is one important change to the language in Alda 2: **inline Clojure code is no longer supported**.
 This is for obvious reasons: The Alda client is now written in Go, so we can't evaluate arbitrary Clojure code inside an Alda score, the way that we used to.
 (Despite this, Alda remains as powerful as ever as a tool for algorithmic composition!
 See "Programmatic composition" below.)

-Read on for a run-down of some things that you should be aware of when you upgrade from Alda v1 to Alda v2.
+Read on for a run-down of some things that you should be aware of when you upgrade from Alda 1 to Alda 2.

 ## No more running `alda up`!
 Introducing `alda-player`

-Alda v1 required you to start an Alda server (by running `alda up`) before you could play a score.
+Alda 1 required you to start an Alda server (by running `alda up`) before you could play a score.

-In Alda v2, there is no Alda server.
+In Alda 2, there is no Alda server.
 You can simply run a command like `alda play -c "flute: o5 c8 < b16 a g f e d c2"`, without needing to run `alda up` first.

 There is a new background process called `alda-player` that handles the audio playback.
 Alda will start one for you automatically each time you play a score.